18F/analytics.usa.gov/dap.md

 The below commands instruct Amazon S3 to serve files as JavaScript, and to mark their encoding as `gzip`, so that browsers will know to automatically unzip the files before reading them.
 Note that **the files are renamed upon upload** to remove the `.gz` suffix.

-**Note**: The cache time of 0 is *temporary* while we finalize the process.
-This should normally have a cache time of an hour or a day.

 ```
 s3cmd put -P --mime-type="application/javascript" --add-header="Content-Encoding: gzip" --add-header="Cache-Control:max-age=3600" dap.js.gz s3://18f-dap/dap/dap.js
 s3cmd put -P --mime-type="application/javascript" --add-header="Content-Encoding: gzip" --add-header="Cache-Control:max-age=3600" dap.min.js.gz s3://18f-dap/dap/dap.min.js